Ruth Stricker Dayton Campus Center, 236

 - Be in good academic standing (minimum G.P.A. of 2.7)

-The Servant-Leader Award recognizes students whose actions are congruent with their values, and who thus inspire others to develop their own leadership potential.
+The Servant-Leader Award recognizes those whose actions are congruent with their values, and who thus inspire others to develop their own leadership potential.
 Servant leaders exhibit outstanding leadership skills and often serve as guide or facilitator.
 They listen intently, demonstrate compassion and maintain a sense of ethics and humility.

 The Ann Bolger Vision Award is named in honor of Ann Bolger, who was the Director of Residential Life at Macalester from 1993 to 1999.
-The Vision award recognizes efforts to bring about positive organizational change or creative endeavors to contribute to the educational experience of students in a thoughtful, collaborative, and informed fashion.
+The Vision award recognizes efforts to bring about positive organizational change or inspiring creative endeavors that contributed to the educational experience of students in a thoughtful, collaborative and informed fashion.

-The Civil Discourse Award is given to an individual who has promoted civil discourse on campus on issues related to difference and inclusivity.
+The Civil Discourse Award is given in recognition of efforts to promote on-campus civil discourse around issues related to difference and inclusivity.
 The award may be given to individuals, groups or organizations for their work to increase understanding and dialogue among members of the Macalester community through programming, education and negotiation.

 For more information about the nomination process or the awards contact Robin Hart Ruthenbeck at email@example.com .